oasis-tcs/odata-specs/docs/odata-protocol/odata-protocol.md

 ::: example
-Example 76: using the JSON format, 4.0 clients can create a new manager entity with links to an existing manager (of managers) and to two existing employees by applying the `odata.bind` annotation to the `DirectReports` navigation property
+Example 76: using the JSON format, 4.0 clients can create a new manager entity with links to an existing manager (of managers) and to two existing employees by applying the `odata.bind` annotation to the `Manager` and `DirectReports` navigation properties
 ```json
 {
   "@odata.type":"#Northwind.Manager",